Language learning tip #1: Focus on conversation

 - Games are of course also an excellent way of studying a new language!
 A lot of language learning computer programs include games.

-Obviously this one is going to be hard if you only know like, 20 words in this new language, but get used to expressing everything you possible can with those few words you do have.
+Obviously this one is going to be hard if you only know like, 20 words in this new language, but get used to expressing everything you possibly can with those few words you do have.

 It’s extremely hard to translate directly between two languages, especially if they’re totally unrelated, and it can lead to really awkward and unnatural sentences.